-- 1. No illegal drugs, nicotine, vaping or alcohol are permitted on the premises.
+- No illegal drugs, nicotine, vaping substance or paraphernalia, or alcohol are permitted on the premises.
 There is zero tolerance for this and the strictest consequences will be enforced in non-compliance. - 2.
 The school acknowledges that social activities are important to provide a balance in the life of its students.
 There are certain privileges that are afforded to give ample opportunities for engagement.
 However, with these privileges comes responsibility to conduct one's self in a manner worthy of the standards set forth by GCA.
 All students attending school sponsored special activities and their guests must be advised that they represent GCA, their parents, families, and themselves. - 3.
 The attire is limited to modest clothing with the following specifications: - a.
 Dress/skirts must be no more than 2-3 inches above the knee. - b.
 Backless dresses are not allowed. - c.
 Shawls/shrugs/sweaters or other such accessories should be worn over gowns with spaghetti straps. - d.
 No low fronts revealing bust line or bare backs below the armpit region. - e.
 No tight fitting clothes. - f.
 No shorts - g.
 Males are encouraged to wear suits and ties with dress pants. - h.
-Earrings on males are prohibited. - 4.
+All other GCA Uniform Policies (pg.
+47-48) must be followed - 4.
 Dancing is permitted with the following restrictions: - a.
-No body contact - b.
-No movements with sexual overtones (seductive moving, gyrating, etc.) - c.
-When slow dancing, hands are restricted to the waist and or shoulders - d.
-No kissing - 5.
-When the scheduled time for the activity ends, the students are required to follow the instructions of their parents and the school is released from responsibility.
+No movements with sexual overtones (seductive moving, gyrating, etc.) - b.
+When slow dancing, hands are restricted to the waist and or shoulders - c.
+No kissing - When the scheduled time for the activity ends, the students are required to follow the instructions of their parents and the school is released from responsibility.
 Any school related activities need to be approved by both parents of the students attending the event(s).